Trenchless Alternatives 2

 Pipe Ramming

 For the dynamic pipe installation according to the ramming technique pneumatically driven pipe ramming machines are used.
-These machines enable the economic installation of open steel pipes as casing or product pipes up to 4000mm diameter over lengths up to 80m.
+These machines enable the economic installation of open steel pipes as casing or product pipes up to 4000 mm diameter over lengths up to 80 m.

 Steel casings with a cutting edge are driven horizontally using compressed air, leaving displaced soil inside the casing.